-INSTITUTIONAL ARRANGEMENTS
+CHAPTER 3 INSTITUTIONAL ARRANGEMENTS

-The Matjhabeng local municipality is made up of 36 wards and its council consists of 36 directly elected ward councillors and 36 proportionally elected councillors.
-In keeping an efficiently and seamless communication with communities, the ward councillors chair's ward committees as part of promoting participatory democracy.
-In the municipality's commitment to ward based planning, we have completed the process of electing ward committees in all 36 ward in the locality such as to ensure proper consultation cascades even to the basic units in our community.
+The Matjhabeng Municipality is made up of 36 wards and its Council consists of 36 directly elected Ward Councillors and 6 Proportionally Elected Councillors.
+In keeping an efficiently and seamless communication with communities, the ward Councillors chair's ward committees as part of promoting participatory democracy.
+In the Municipality's commitment to ward based planning, we have completed the process of electing ward committees in all 36 wards in the locality such as to ensure proper consultation cascades even to the basic units in our community.

-The Ward councillors as chairpersons of these committees convene constituency meetings on a monthly basis, so as to ensure that communities are well informed about service delivery issues and also to ensure their full participation in providing guidance in so far as their needs and council planning is concerned.
+The Ward Councillors as chairpersons of these committees convene constituency meetings on a monthly basis so as to ensure that communities are well informed about service delivery issues and also to ensure their full participation in providing guidance in so far as their needs and Council planning is concerned.

-The mandate for local government as enshrined in our constitution (section 152) is to among others:
+The mandate for Local Government as enshrined in our constitution (section 152) is to, among others:

-- i) Promote democratic and accountable government for local communities - ii) Ensure the provision of sustainable services to communities - iii) Promote a safe and healthy environment; and - iv) Encourage community participation in local government
+- i.
+Promote democratic and accountable Government for Local communities. - ii.
+Ensure the provision of sustainable services to communities. - iii.
+Promote a safe and healthy environment; and - iv.
+Encourage community participation in Local Government.

-Keeping in line with the above and promotion of good governance, the council has undertaken separation of power between the legislative and administrative arms of governance.
-This process has sought to establish sound and independent oversight for expedient response to municipal mandate.
-It remains this council's commitment to pertinent level of participation, accountability and broad representation by establishing
+Keeping in line with the above and promotion of good Governance, the Council has undertaken separation of power between the legislative and administrative arms of Governance.
+This process has sought to establish sound and independent oversight for expedient response to Municipal mandate.
+It remains this Council's commitment to pertinent level of participation, accountability and broad representation by establishing:

-- i) Clear delimitation of powers between spheres of governance, - ii) Thorough Executive accountability for expedient service delivery and meaningful development - Independent and inclusive representative oversight by the legislative arm.
+- i.
+Clear delimitation of powers between spheres of Governance, - ii.
+Thorough Executive accountability for expedient service delivery and meaningful development, - iii.
+Independent and inclusive representative oversight by the Legislative arm.